S1mply-Me/CyHelp/README.md

-A chatbot that helps to teach basic cybersecurity principles.
+CyHelp is a chatbot that introduces basic cybersecurity principles to beginners.